Monetary Theory

 Key Takeaways

-**Monetarism (Milton Friedman):** Emerging in the mid-20th century as a critique of Keynesianism, Monetarism posits that inflation is "always and everywhere a monetary phenomenon."
-Friedman argued that the central bank's primary job is to control the money supply to ensure price stability.
-Monetarists believe that fiscal policy (government spending) is ineffective because it "crowds out" private investment.
-They advocate for a steady, predictable growth in the money supply (e.g., 3% per year) to match real GDP growth, avoiding the booms and busts caused by erratic policy. **Keynesianism (John Maynard Keynes):** Developed during the Great Depression, Keynesian theory argues that aggregate demand (total spending) is the key driver of the economy.
-Keynesians believe that in a recession, monetary policy can become ineffective (a "liquidity trap") because people hoard cash rather than spend it.
-Therefore, they advocate for active fiscal policy—government spending and tax cuts—to stimulate demand.
-While they acknowledge money matters, they see it as one of many variables, not the sole driver. **Modern Monetary Theory (MMT):** A more recent and controversial entrant, MMT argues that governments that issue their own fiat currency (like the US, UK, Japan) are not constrained by revenue.
-They can create as much money as needed to achieve full employment.
-The only constraint is real resource availability (labor, materials), which causes inflation.
-MMT suggests taxes are used to control inflation, not to fund spending.
+Monetarism (Milton Friedman): Emerging in the mid-20th century as a powerful critique of standard Keynesianism, Monetarism posits that inflation is "always and everywhere a monetary phenomenon."
+Friedman argued that the central bank's primary and most important job is to strictly control the growth of the money supply to ensure long-term price stability.
+Monetarists believe that discretionary fiscal policy (government spending) is largely ineffective because it "crowds out" more efficient private investment.
+They advocate for a steady, predictable, and rule-based growth in the money supply (e.g., 3% per year) to match the nation's real GDP growth, thereby avoiding the painful booms and busts caused by erratic and politically motivated policy shifts.
+Keynesianism (John Maynard Keynes): Developed during the crushing weight of the Great Depression, Keynesian theory argues that total aggregate demand (the sum of all spending) is the true key driver of the economy.
+Keynesians believe that in a deep recession, traditional monetary policy can become completely ineffective—a state known as a "liquidity trap"—because people and businesses prefer to hoard cash rather than spend or invest it.
+Therefore, they advocate for active and aggressive fiscal policy—direct government spending and tax cuts—to artificially stimulate demand.
+While they certainly acknowledge that money matters, they see it as merely one of many important variables rather than the sole driver.
+Modern Monetary Theory (MMT): A much more recent and highly controversial entrant into the field, MMT argues that sovereign governments that issue their own fiat currency (like the United States, the UK, or Japan) are not financially constrained by tax revenue.
+They argue that these governments can create as much money as is needed to achieve full national employment.
+The only real constraint, according to MMT, is the availability of real physical resources (labor and materials), which is what eventually causes inflation.
+MMT suggests that taxes should be used as a tool to control inflation by removing money from the system, rather than to "fund" government spending.
+Understanding these underlying mechanics is crucial for investors and market participants.

 The Equation of Exchange (MV = PQ)